Helping The Hurt Attorney Blog

 What Is Considered a Workplace Injury?

-Most work-related injuries, or injuries that occur on the job, are covered by workers' compensation insurance.
+Most workplace accidents or injuries that occur on the job are covered by workers' compensation insurance.
 This includes accidents and occupational diseases caused by exposure to work activities, materials, and equipment.

 If you ever suffer an occupational injury covered by workers' comp, time is of the essence.
-You will have a limited number of days to report your injury or illness if you want to collect workers' comp benefits for your medical expenses.
+You will have a limited number of days to report your injury or illness if you want compensation insurance coverage for your medical expenses.

-Compensation laws vary by state, so file a claim as soon as possible after the incident.
-Any delay may also prompt your employer and their compensation insurance carrier to think that your workers' compensation claim isn't legitimate.
+Company policies for benefits to employees will vary, so it's important to file a claim as soon as possible after the incident.
+Any delay may also prompt your employer and their compensation carrier to think that your compensation injury isn't legitimate.

 best-workers-compensation-attorney-near-me